rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-0-set-of-sets.md

 |-------------------|
 ```

-Note that sets A and B are distinct.
-They differ in size and in the elements
+As can be seen, sets A and B differ in size and elements.
+Likewise, sets B
-they contain.
-Likewise, sets B and C are distinct.
-Even though both sets have
+and C are distinct.
+Even though both sets have the same amount of elements,
-the same amount of elements, both sets differ in the element(s) they contain.
+both sets differ in the element(s) they contain.

+Note that, even though A is distinct from B, and B distinct from C, the
+borders of these sets do not cross each other.
+The border of B is entirely
+inside of A, and the border of C entirely outside of B.

+Sets C and D are equivalent because there is no element that would allow
+to distinguish both sets from one another.
+Because of that, there is
+**no distinct order** (i.e. inside vs. outside) between the two.

-Note that the following representations are equivalent:
+Because of that, the following representations are equivalent:

 ```
 |-C,D-|       |-C-----|      |-D-----|       |-D,C-|